What is QuantumFrontiers?

 The QuantumFrontiers cluster is reinforced by local strategic networks between the institutions (QUANOMET, MIB, QUEST), as well as numerous partnerships with research networks active in Germany and internationally.

 Via QuantumFrontiers a powerful research network has been established in the form of Topical Groups that can dynamically drive new science collaborations and activities as the fundamental research questions evolve.
-They are led by research scientists at various stages of the academic career ladder ensuring that the QuantumFrontiers’ research program is led like a cooperative, by the diverse members themselves.
+They are led by the Science Board, consisiting of research scientists at various stages of the academic career ladder ensuring that the QuantumFrontiers’ research program is led like a cooperative, by the diverse cluster members.
 Beyond the regional network, QuantumFrontiers researchers strive to share their science with society.

 Sharing Science